Blamed but innocent ∙

 42 Then Pharaoh removed his signet ring from his hand and placed it on Joseph’s finger.
 He dressed him in fine linen clothing and hung a gold chain around his neck.

-Proverbs 16:7 When a man’s ways are pleasing to the LORD, He makes even his enemies to be at peace with him.
+Proverbs 16:7 When people’s lives please the LORD, even their enemies are at peace with them.

 Any child of the King can be blamed for doing something when they are innocent.
 So it was with Joseph and . . ..